 To compare with the 4th Amendment the 5th Amendment introduced some important democratic provisions to pave the way, albeit in a limited sphere, for constitutionalism.

-- Firstly, dictatorial one party system which had been a permanent block to constitutionalism was abolished and multi-party democratic system as was adopted in the original Constitution was restores which again opened the door of liberal democracy and constitutionalism
+- Firstly, a dictatorial one-party system which had been a permanent block to constitutionalism was abolished and the multi-party democratic system as was adopted in the original Constitution was restored which again opened the door of liberal democracy and constitutionalism

 - Secondly, all fundamental rights which were reduced into meaningless versions of the Constitution were now again given their full life and enforcement by reverting Article 44 of the Constitution to its original position of 1972.